 How Much Does It Cost to Get Life Insurance?

 How much you pay for life insurance depends on your age, health, gender, the amount of coverage you buy, the type of life insurance policy you want and a number of other factors.

 How Much Life Insurance Do I Need?

-No matter what type of life insurance policy you choose, the basic goal is to help your loved pay for their immediate financial needs and other costs in the event of your death, as well as providing some lasting financial support.
+No matter what type of life insurance policy you choose, the basic goal is to help your loved pay for their immediate financial needs and other costs in the event of your death.
 Some common uses for life insurance include: